The-Balance-FFXIV/balance-static/content/jobs/ranged/bard/faq-1.md

 > *How many DoTs should I put up?*

 It's complicated.
-The full guide ([link here](https://guides.xivresources.com/jobs/ranged/bard/the-pursuit-of-comfiness-bard-guide-5-x/)) goes into the details.\
-But as a very general rule of thumb, any DoT that will run most to all of its 30s (i.e. the mob won't die soon) is worth applying.
+The full guide ([link here](https://guides.xivresources.com/jobs/ranged/bard/the-pursuit-of-comfiness-bard-guide-5-x/)) goes into the details.
+But, as a very general rule of thumb, any DoT that will run most to all of its 30s (i.e. the mob won't die soon) is worth applying.

 > *How does Shadowbite's damage work?*